React-Me-Sahil/simple-Portfolio-website/README.md

 # simple-Portfolio-website
-this is the version 1 using HTML,CSS, later add js and more..
+now this is the version 2 using HTML,CSS, later add js and more..